asciinema/asciinema/README.md

 asciinema cli is composed of multiple (sub)commands, similar to `git`, `rails` or `brew`.

-If you run `asciinema` with no arguments, help will be displayed showing all available commands.
+If you run `asciinema` with no arguments help message is displayed showing all available commands.

 In addition to this, you can run any asciinema command with the `-h` switch